Kether180/conscientia.app/README.md

 The dashboard shows an overview of the all services offered by the Agency.
 - Left: Logo
 - Center : Agency's name and a brief introduction
-- Right: Google Map with markers at the positions of the blog posts

 ![Dashboard](/img/1.jpg)

 ### 2. Menu Bar
-- Menu bar : logo (of your choice) , headline , about us ,services , projects, Software Development Training programm,Blog, Contact us .
+- Menu bar : logo (of your choice) , headline , about us ,services , projects, Software Development Training Programm, Blog, Contact us .
-- Contact area , provide a detailed form where company's and future employees can can contact us for acquiring our services or for being part of our team.
-- In the menu provide a login button (text + icon) on the right side.(for company's employees).

 > **Icon Resources:**  [FontAwesome](https://fontawesome.com/).